Heart Rock

 Triple Waterwheel in Asakura

-This is the oldest waterwheel still in operation in Japan.
-Three wheels are turned by the water flow from the Horikawa Irrigation, which uses water from the Chikugo River.
-This automatic system of triple waterwheels was built in 1789 to irrigate the paddy fields above the water surface.
-It is now operated from June 17 to early October.
+This is the oldest functional waterwheel system in Japan.
+Built in 1789, the triple waterwheels are powered by water from the Horikawa Irrigation Canal, which draws from the Chikugo River.
+This innovative automatic system was designed to lift water to irrigate paddy fields situated above the river level.
+The wheels remain in operation each year from June 17th to early October.

 Ukiha Inari Shrine